vikchupak/AI/README.md

 * **Sora (from OpenAI):** A highly advanced model that can generate realistic and imaginative videos from text prompts, creating complex scenes with multiple characters and specific movements.
 * **Luma AI:** A tool that can create 3D models and assets from a series of images or video, making 3D modeling accessible to a wider audience.

+## AI assistant vs AI agent

+The key difference between an AI assistant and an AI agent is a matter of **reactivity vs. proactivity** and **limited vs. full autonomy**.

+### AI Assistant

+An **AI assistant** is a tool that helps a user with a specific, predefined task.
+It is primarily **reactive**, meaning it waits for a command or prompt from the user before it acts.
+Its purpose is to support a human, not to replace them.

+**Key Characteristics:**
+* **Reactive:** It only acts when you give it a specific instruction.
+Think of the classic "prompt-response" loop.
+* **User-driven:** The human is in the driver's seat.
+The assistant performs tasks to assist the user.
+* **Limited Autonomy:** It can't go off and make decisions on its own.
+Its actions are confined to its pre-programmed rules or what it's trained to do.
+* **Single-task focused:** It's designed to help with specific, routine tasks, and it struggles with complex, multi-step problems that require a series of independent actions.

+**Examples:**
+* **Siri, Google Assistant, Alexa:** You say, "Hey Siri, set a timer for 10 minutes," and it does.
+It doesn't decide on its own to set the timer.
+* **ChatGPT (in its basic form):** You give it a prompt like "Write a poem about the ocean," and it responds with a poem.
+It doesn't then decide to write another poem about mountains or publish it on a blog.
+It waits for your next command.
+* **Grammarly:** It corrects your grammar and offers writing suggestions, but it doesn't decide to write the entire email for you.

+### AI Agent

+An **AI agent** is a more advanced and autonomous system that is given a high-level goal and then independently takes a series of steps to achieve it.
+It is **proactive**, meaning it can initiate actions on its own and make decisions without constant human intervention.

+**Key Characteristics:**
+* **Proactive:** It can operate independently after receiving an initial goal.
+It doesn't need a new prompt for every single action.
+* **Goal-oriented:** It is designed to accomplish a specific objective, often a complex one.
+* **Full Autonomy:** It can reason, plan, use tools, and execute a multi-step workflow on its own.
+* **Multi-step problem-solver:** It can break down a complex task into smaller sub-tasks and dynamically adjust its plan based on new information.

+**Examples:**
+* **A "personal travel agent" AI:** You give it the goal: "Plan a two-week vacation to Italy in September."
+The agent would then:
+    1.  **Plan:** Break down the goal into sub-tasks (find flights, book hotels, research activities, create an itinerary).
+    2.  **Use Tools:** Access flight APIs, hotel booking websites, and search engines.
+    3.  **Act:** Book the flights and hotels, then present you with a full itinerary and a confirmation email—all without you prompting each individual step.
+* **Self-driving cars:** Given the destination, a self-driving car acts as an AI agent.
+It makes countless independent decisions (accelerate, brake, turn the wheel, change lanes) to achieve the goal of getting you to your destination safely.
+* **Autonomous Trading Bots:** A bot that is given the goal of "maximize portfolio returns."
+It then autonomously monitors the market, analyzes data, and executes trades without a human telling it to buy or sell each time.

+### The Blurring Line

+As AI technology advances, the line between these two categories is becoming increasingly blurred.
+Modern AI assistants like ChatGPT are gaining more agent-like capabilities (e.g., browsing the web, using a code interpreter, integrating with other tools).
+However, the fundamental distinction remains: a true AI agent has the ability to **proactively reason and act on its own** to achieve a complex goal, while an AI assistant primarily **reacts to direct user commands**.

 ### Standard RAG vs Agentic RAG

 <img width="1584" height="720" alt="image" src="https://github.com/user-attachments/assets/35eeeb6e-fe90-49f7-9495-fef99b65a00d" />